 This course introduces students to 20th-century Russian literature.
 Lectures and discussions will focus on works by Chekhov, Zamyatin, Gorky, Nabokov, Bunin, Pasternak and Solzhenitsyn among others.
 While our emphasis will be on close readings and analysis of individual texts, we will pay special attention to the artistic conflict resulting from the imposition by the Soviet government of socialist realism.
 This course examines various genres and their boundaries: novel, drama and short story.
 This course is taught in English.
 No prerequisite.
 Generally offered every other year.

 In this course we will meet characters who are overcome with passion, obsession or addiction.
 We will analyze the dichotomies of rational and irrational, healthy and sick, selfish and selfless in Russian literature and film.
 In Russian culture irrational behavior at times appears as a form of Occidentalism, a rebellion against the rationality of the West with its perceived lack of spirituality and attachment to comfort.
 At other times, embracing intoxication and folly reveals the fascination of Russian intellectuals with the Western tradition of Renaissance Humanism.
 Grades will be based on participation in class discussions, posted questions to our online forum before each class, an analytical term paper and a creative writing project.
 This course is taught in English.
+No prerequisite.
 Offered every three years.

 How was it possible that the last Soviet generation did not foresee the collapse of its country, and yet when it happened was not surprised by it?
 Did the workers of the last two decades before perestroika trade social security for political compliance?
 What role did nationalism and the process of decolonization play in the country's disintegration?
 Did the Cold War rivalry precipitate its fall?
 How successful was someone who came of age during perestroika in embracing market relations?
 While examining the answers to these questions as provided by anthropologists, political scientists and historians, we will also search for insights from Soviet and Post-Soviet literature and film.
 The grades will be based on participation in class discussions, questions posted by students on the online forum before each class, two presentations of scholarly articles, an analytical term paper and a creative group project.
 This course is taught in English.
 No prerequisite.